shashank2507/IMDb-search-app/README.md

 The installation steps assume that you have the following things installed:

 1. Scrapy 1.0 or above.
-2. WAMP server (assuming u r using windows on your system).
+2. WAMP server (assuming you are using windows on your system).
 3. Python 2.7
 4. Configured Scrapyd service for deploying scrapy project. (open browser and type htpp://localhost:6800 to check).
 5. Download curl for windows 7.(required for execute in php the scrapy command).